 NYC Dental Implants Technology

-When seeking care from Herald Square Dental, you are to be sure that Dr. Pasch, Dr. Yam or Dr. Shirzadnia and their team utilize the latest in technology to enhance the quality and fit for your dental care.
+When seeking care from Herald Square Dental, you are to be sure that Dr. Pasch, Dr. Yam, Dr. Shirzadnia or Dr. Lee and their team utilize the latest in technology to enhance the quality and fit for your dental care.
 Our practice uses high power field loupes or high-powered dental loupes to enhance the precision of patient care.
 Dentistry is microsurgery, using loupes similar to those used in medicine enables us to create dental restorations with incredibly precise fit and finish.
 You just can’t fulfill that level of care with some procedures with the naked eye.
 In addition to allowing precise, close-up work, the dental loupes direct a beam of light directly on the teeth, minimizing glare for you.

 - CT Scans & 3-D Views of the Jaws

 - Intraoral Camera

 - Laughing Gas

 Other dentists use air-driven “hand-pieces” (the dental term for “drills”).
 While acceptable for many procedures, these “whiney sounding” air-powered hand pieces all have a degree of non-concentricity; they do not rotate perfectly smoothly.
 For the most precise aspects of restorative procedures, Herald Square Dental uses electric hand-pieces.
 This results in extraordinarily precise interfaces between your tooth and your new restoration (crown, veneer, or filling).
 With a more precise tool, there is less vibration and less noise which brings more comfort to you, the patient.